Important Information

 Leverage is the use of borrowed capital to increase your trade size.

-By controlling a large amount with a smaller amount, investors use leverage to magnify their purchasing power (trade size).
+By using a smaller amount to control a larger amount, investors use leverage to magnify their purchasing power (trade size).
 While this amplifies potential profits, it also increases potential losses.

 #4 Bid/Ask Price

-The bid price is defined as the maximum price that a buyer is currently willing to pay for a security or asset.
+The bid price is the highest price a buyer is willing to pay for a security or asset.
 Typically, the bid price is lower than the ask price, which is the lowest price that a seller is willing to accept.

 #5 Exchange Rate

 Exchange rates determine the value of one’s currency when converted into another.
-Rates constantly change due to the supply and demand of each market which is influenced by a country’s economic performance and political health.
-While this affects businesses worldwide, it also gives traders opportunities to buy or sell currencies.
+Rates constantly change due to market supply and demand, which are influenced by a country’s economic performance and political stability.
+While this affects businesses worldwide, it also creates opportunities for traders to buy or sell currencies.

 #6 Margin

-Margin is the amount of money a trader must deposit with their broker in order to open a position in the market.
-The trader essentially makes a deposit to show that they can cover the potential losses.
+Margin is the amount of money a trader must deposit with their broker to open a market position.
+The trader deposits funds to demonstrate they can cover potential losses.

 #7 Pip

 Pip stands for “point in percentage”, which is a currency pair’s smallest unit of price movement.
-It is used to determine whether a trade has made a profit or lost money.
+It is used to determine whether a trade has made a profit or incurred a loss.

-All currency pairs typically define a pip as the fourth decimal place, except the Japanese yen, which only has 2 decimal points (e.g. USD/JYP=86.51).
+All currency pairs typically define a pip as the fourth decimal place, except for the Japanese yen, which uses only 2 decimal places (e.g., USD/JPY = 86.51).

 #8 Lot

-A lot refers to a standardised measure of the amount of a financial instrument that can be traded.
-The size of a lot depends on the particular market and asset being traded, but generally, a lot represents a specific number of units of the asset.
+A lot is a standardised measure of the quantity of a financial instrument that can be traded.
+The size of a lot depends on the market and asset being traded, but generally, a lot represents a fixed number of units.
 Buying or selling a lot means trading that specific number of units of the asset.

 #9 Bullish/Bearish

-These terms reflect the sentiments of investors regarding the market and its corresponding economic trends.
-The term “bullish” is used to describe a positive outlook when the market appears favourable and is experiencing an upward trend.
+These terms reflect investors’ sentiment about the market and its economic trends.
+The term “bullish” describes a positive outlook when the market appears favourable and is trending upward.
 On the other hand, “bearish” indicates a negative sentiment towards the market, typically associated with a decline in growth.

 #10 Spread

-Spread is the difference between the bid and ask prices of a security or asset.
+Spread is the difference between a security’s bid and ask prices.
 The bid price is the highest price a buyer is willing to pay for a security, while the asking price is the lowest price a seller is willing to accept.

 #11 Resistance

 Resistance is a significant price level that an asset has historically struggled to surpass.
-It acts as a barrier where sellers tend to be more inclined to sell their holdings, exerting downward pressure on the price.
+It acts as a barrier, making sellers more inclined to sell their holdings and exerting downward pressure on the price.
 This increased selling activity often makes it challenging for the asset to sustain its upward momentum and break through the resistance level.

 #12 Quote

-A quote refers to the price of an asset that was last traded.
-In short, it’s the latest price agreed upon which the asset can be traded for.
+A quote is the price of an asset at the last trade.
+In short, it’s the latest agreed-upon price at which the asset can be exchanged.

 #13 Position

 In forex trading, a position refers to the amount of a particular currency that a trader holds.
-It represents their current exposure to the market and can be either long (buy) or short (sell).
+It represents their current market exposure and can be either long (buy) or short (sell).
 The size and direction of a position depend on a trader’s market view and risk appetite.

 When trading CFDs, you have the flexibility to take both long and short positions.
 A long position involves buying an asset with the expectation that its value will rise, allowing you to profit from the potential appreciation.
-Conversely, a short position involves aiming to profit from a decline in the price of an asset by selling it first and then buying it back at a lower price.
+Conversely, a short position aims to profit from a decline in an asset’s price by selling it first and then buying it back at a lower price.
 This enables you to benefit from downward market movements.

 #14 Open/Close Position

-An open position refers to a trade that is still active and has not yet been closed out.
-This means that the trader still has exposure to the market, and the position may continue to fluctuate in value until it is closed.
+An open position is a trade that is still active and has not yet been closed.
+This means the trader still has market exposure, and the position may continue to fluctuate in value until it is closed.

 A closed position, on the other hand, is a trade that has been completed, meaning that the trader has bought or sold a currency pair and then later sold or bought back the same amount of the same currency pair to close out the position.
-This can either result in a profit or a loss, depending on the price movements of the currency pair during the time the position was open.
+This can result in a profit or a loss, depending on the price movements of the currency pair while the position is open.

 #15 Candlestick Chart